Mind over mattress: Is sleep standing in the way of your dreams?

 Hypnopaedic learning, or sleep-learning, is the acquisition of information while asleep.
 It’s difficult to imagine reconciling the activity of learning with the inactivity of sleep, but that hasn’t stopped a few scientists and many cunning marketeers from trying.
 The idea of switching on a tape player and closing your eyes to wake up fluent sounds as appealing as it does preposterous.
 That said, perhaps we shouldn’t be so quick to dismiss the power of the unconscious: There are numerous reports of people awaking from comas with sudden and surprising expertise in a language they hitherto couldn’t speak; a twenty-two year old Australian who spent a week in a coma and awoke fluent in Mandarin, or a promising young English footballer who awoke speaking fluent French and believing he was Matthew McConaughey, or a Croatian girl that awoke suddenly able to speak German.

-So what evidence exists for hypnopaedic learning?
+So what evidence exists for hypnopaedic learning (the fancy name for learning a language, or anything else, while sleeping)?
 Not a lot, unfortunately.
-As Jennifer Ackerman notes in her splendid 2007 book Sex Sleep Eat Drink Dream, “Learning during sleep — that is actively acquiring new knowledge — is probably impossible, (and) attempts to teach slumbering adult subjects vocabulary of foreign languages or lists of items have failed miserably.”
+As Jennifer Ackerman notes in her splendid 2007 book Sex Sleep Eat Drink Dream, learning a language while sleeping, or “actively acquiring new knowledge — is probably impossible, (and) attempts to teach slumbering adult subjects vocabulary of foreign languages or lists of items have failed miserably.”
 More recent studies have, however, pointed to some advantages of revisiting previously learned information in your sleep.
 In 2012, researchers from Northwestern University taught participants two simple songs, one of which was then played back to the test subjects during a period of deep, slow-wave sleep.
 The test subjects consistently recalled the song they had heard while asleep more vividly than the other tune.
 In 2014, similar results were obtained in a study into the recall of recently learned vocabulary.
 Re-exposure to foreign words during non-REM sleep improved memory of these words, and the researchers also recognized the same patterns of theta wave oscillations normally associated with successful memory encoding while awake.

-This is pretty interesting, but it’s still a long way away from the dream of turbo-charged, unconscious learning.
+This is pretty interesting, but it’s still a long way away from the dream of the turbo-charged, unconscious process of learning a language while sleeping.
 Indeed, as Florence Cardinal of Canada’s National Sleep Foundation remarked, “Disturbing sleep patterns in this way requires the brain to remain alert to listen, preventing you from attaining the sort of sleep which is actually so important for the mind.”
 Unless you want to record lists of vocabulary to play back to yourself every night, it sounds as if we should retreat to our waking hours to learn a language.
 All is not lost though — perhaps we can learn something from the high-flyers and the chirpy early birds among us.

 Does it pay to be a creature of habit?